 Would you like being bonked on the head, zapped with a weapons-grade laser, and launched down an enormous slide onto a giant cactus?
 Of course you would!
-And I've got the perfect attraction for you.
+And we've got the perfect attraction for you.
 You can endure these motion-simulated calamities and many more in glorious ultra high-def 3D at Despicable Me Minion Mayhem.

 - Thrill Scale (0=Wimpy!, 10=Yikes!): 3.5

 - Fairly mild motion simulator thrills.
 If you are prone to motion sickness, you could experience discomfort (although shutting your eyes should prevent queasiness).
 There are stationary seats available.
 The ride also features simulated coaster-like action—but in a non-realistic, cartoony way.

 - Attraction type: Motion simulator ride